Sales Tax Refund:

 Sales Tax Registration Procedure in Pakistan

-· Sales Tax is levied at various stages of economic activity at the rate of 15 per
+· Sales Tax is levied at various stages of economic activity at the rate of 15 per cent on.

 · All goods imported into Pakistan to be paid by the importers.